 When you have back pain, even simple tasks can become difficult.
 An OTC pain reliever may help if you choose one that’s right for you based on your health conditions, age, and other medicines.
 Once you decide on a pain reliever, never take more than directed or for longer than directed.
-There are also things you can do instead of or in addition to medicine that may help ease your back pain.
+There are also things you can do instead of or in addition to medicine that may help with back pain treatment.
+Talk to your healthcare professional if you have any questions.

 Try to stay active

-Simple, nonstrenuous movement like walking can help your back feel better.
+Simple, nonstrenuous movement like walking can help relieve back pain.

 Use ice and heat